 Pricing:

-In selecting a price point, we encourage you to reflect on your financial privilege and access to continuing education opportunities.
 Please note that there are limited slots available and that tiered pricing is available on a first come first serve basis for every course offered.

 Subsidized Tuition: